Azure/azure-cosmos-dotnet-v3/Microsoft.Azure.Cosmos.Samples/Tools/Benchmark/README.md

 4. Allocate a VM in the same region as the Cosmos account.
 Recommend Standard F4s_v2 (4 vcpus, 8 GiB memory).
 Anything larger might result in request being throttled.
 5. Clone the github repo to the VM.
 6. Follow the [Running on linux](linux) or [Running on Windows](windows) sections below.
 7. The concurrency changed to ensure the request P99 latency is completing is under 10ms to match SLA requirements.
+8. After the run the results will be published to the runsummary container.
+9. It's recommended to run the project at least 3 times per a commit to average the numbers to get a solid baseline to compare commits.

 ## Sample tool usage
 ```